elastic/apm/specs/agents/metrics-health.md

 In reality, it is possible that e.g. half of the data was actually successfully received and forwarded by the APM server.
 When the APM server responds with an HTTP error code, the number of dropped events SHOULD be computed by subtracting the `accepted` field from the response body from the total number of inflight events of this request.

-All event count metrics MUST be able to be disabled by the `disable_metrics` configuration option.
+It MUST be possible to disable all event count metrics via the `disable_metrics` configuration option.

 ### Event Queue Metrics